nathanlemos/bander-it-up/README.md

 # Bander-it-up!

-That's a Ionic Framework based project to play interactive videos like Netflix's Black Mirror: Bandersnatch.
+This is an Ionic Framework based project to play interactive videos like Netflix's Black Mirror: Bandersnatch.

 ## Getting Started